NickGeramanis/gym-navigation/README.md

 ### Prerequisites

-The following packages are required:
+The following libraires need to be installled:

 - NumPy
 - Matplotlib